decant09/beach-yoga-fuerteventura/README.md

     - There is a timetable on the schedule page showing the class types and days and times they are on.
 ![](/docs/byf-website-screenshots/timetable.png)
 - I want to learn about what types of yoga are taught.
     - There is a section beneath the timetable expalining what the different types of yoga are that are in the classes.
+There is also an underlined link to a website that provides more information on the different types of yoga.
 ![](/docs/byf-website-screenshots/classes.png)
 - I want to find the location of the class.
     - There is a map showing the meet up location to meet at before class.